China Keeps Getting Bad Economic News

 Commentary

-China’s economic prospects have not improved.
+China’s economic prospects haven’t improved.
 The authorities in Beijing no doubt expected or hoped that recent efforts at economic stimulus would quickly bear fruit, most especially a large dedication of public funds to bolster the housing market and begin to remedy the country’s long-running property crisis.

-Perhaps improvements will emerge in time, but figures and commentary in May suggest no good news has emerged yet, and maybe not for a long time.
+Perhaps improvements will emerge in time, but figures and commentary in May suggest that no good news has emerged yet and maybe won’t for a long time.

 In many ways, the property sector lies at the root of China’s economic troubles and is the focus of Beijing’s latest stimulus efforts.
 The problems began with the failure of large property developers in 2021.
 The authorities foolishly ignored the sector’s issues until late last year.
 After the halting started, Beijing advanced a program designed to remove the weight of excess housing on real estate values and encourage more household interest in buying.

 Real estate prices continue to decline, and with the wealth of most Chinese tied up in their house, it should be little surprise that consumer spending remains lackluster.
-Retail sales in May were 3.7 percent above May last year, and a stronger showing than April’s 2.3 percent gain, but things are still well under Beijing’s 5 percent real growth target of the year.
-At the same time, private businesses in China remain highly reluctant to invest in expansion or modernization, or hiring, for that matter.
+While retail sales in May were 3.7 percent above May last year, and a stronger showing than April’s 2.3 percent gain, things are still well below Beijing’s 5 percent real growth target for the year.
+At the same time, private businesses in China remain highly reluctant to invest in expansion or modernization—or hiring, for that matter.

-Casting a still darker cloud on this far-from-bright economic landscape is the news that foreign investment into China continues to decline.
+Casting a still darker cloud on this far-from-bright economic landscape is the news that foreign investment in China continues to decline.
 China has long counted on foreign investment to advance its technological strength and economic dynamism.
 In the first five months of this year, Beijing’s National Bureau of Statistics noted that foreign direct investment into China amounted to 412.5 billion yuan (about $568 million).
-That is some 30 percent below the level of such flows during this time last year.
-What is more, these latest figures show a faster rate of decline than in the January–April period and the 12th consecutive month of declining direct foreign investment into China.
+That’s some 30 percent below the level of such flows during this time last year.
+What is more, these latest figures show a faster rate of decline than in the January–April period and the 12th consecutive month of declining direct foreign investment in China.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.